 This project will need students with a variety of skills including storytelling, creative writing, archival research, interviewing, graphic design, project managers, and more.

 For more information, contact Dr. Beth Messner, Department of Communication Studies.

 Mathematics Community of Practice

 MATH 393, EDJH 385

 In this project, math education majors will work through multiple courses with teachers at Northside Middle School.
 The class will be taught at Northside and will be a mutually beneficial experience.
-Theory will be put into practice and students will face challenges they will experience in the field.
+The theory will be put into practice and students will face challenges they will experience in the field.

-For more information, contact Dr. Andrew Gatza, Department of Mathematical Sciences or Cresta Hancock, Department of Educational Studies.
+For more information on the project, contact Dr. Andrew Gatza, Department of Mathematical Sciences or Cresta Hancock, Department of Educational Studies.

 Working with the Noblesville Fire Department!